 "A Sacrament combines two elements: one visible, the other invisible." –Ven.
 Archbishop Fulton Sheen

-For information about the celebration of a particular Sacrament at St. Therese Church, please click on the appropriate link to the left.
+For information about the celebration of a particular Sacrament at St. Therese Church, please click on the appropriate link in the blue panel to the left.
 For Mass and Confession schedules, see the separate link at the top of the page.
 To understand more about what a Sacrament is, please continue reading below.

 The Latin word sacramentum means "a sign of the sacred."
 The seven sacraments are ceremonies that point to what is sacred, significant and important for Christians.
 They are special occasions for experiencing God's saving presence.
 That's what theologians mean when they say that sacraments are at the same time signs and instruments of God's grace.

 The Sacrament of Baptism is the first step in a lifelong journey of commitment and discipleship.
 Whether we are baptized as infants or adults, Baptism is the Church's way of celebrating and enacting the embrace of God.

 The Sacrament of Reconciliation (also known as Penance or Confession) has three elements: conversion, confession and celebration.
 In it we find God's unconditional forgiveness; as a result we are called to forgive others.

 Catholics believe the celebration of the Eucharist at Mass is the unbloody reenactment of Jesus’ crucifixion.
 We believe in the Real Presence of Jesus' Body and Blood in the Eucharist--the same Jesus who died for our sins.
 As we receive Christ's Body and Blood, we also are nourished spiritually and brought closer to God.